Arnold Diffusion in Multi-Dimensional Convex Billiards: Homoclinic Cylinders and Pseudo-Orbits

 \end{lemma} The Lemma is equivalent to Lemma 3 of \cite{gelfreich2017arnold} and Lemma 3.11 of \cite{gidea2014general}, so we do not include it here.
 In those papers it is assumed that the manifold $A$ is compact.
 The purpose of compactness is to allow application of the Poincar\'e recurrence theorem.
 In our case, the structure of $A$ as a countable union of compact invariant subcylinders allows us to adapt the proof as we can apply the recurrence theorem in each compact invariant subcylinder.

-It follows from Theorem \ref{theorem_gtdiffusion} and Lemma \ref{lemma_gtshadowing} that if we can show that the property of the map $f|_{A}$ and the $N$ scattering maps having no common invariant essential curves on $A$ is a residual property of $Q \in \mathcal{V}$, then Theorems \ref{theorem_main} and \ref{theorem_main2} are proved.
+It follows from Theorem \ref{theorem_gtdiffusion} and Lemma \ref{lemma_gtshadowing} that if we can show that the property of the inner map $\Phi$ and the $N$ modified scattering maps having no common invariant essential curves in each fundamental domain $D_n$ in $A$ is a residual property of $Q \in \mathcal{V}$, then Theorems \ref{theorem_main} and \ref{theorem_main2} are proved.